Package 'slca'

 coefficients

-a matrix of regression coefficients representing the odds ratios of each class against the baseline class (the last class).
+A matrix of regression coefficients representing the odds ratios for each latent class against the baseline class (the last class).

 std.err